Victorgf87/selectra_exercise/README.md

-# Project Title
+# Addresses coverage

-One Paragraph of project description goes here
+Project that allows users check if a given Address is covered

 ## Getting Started